gimme1dollar/deep-q-learning/README.md

 # Deep Q Learning
-Deep Q Learning on Atari Breakout
+Deep Q Learning on Atari

 ## Intro
 This is for studying reinforcement learning in simulation space.